YourthYQ/Notebook-UCLA_CS35L/Low-level Debugging.md

 > **TDD ASIDE:** If you write some test cases, and your program passes all the test cases, then you screwed up because you haven't found the bug you wanted to find.
 When you're writing test cases, you're trying to be imperfect.
 You're trying to think "how do I make this program crash?"
 Often times, tests are written by another class of developers because the self-interest of coders causes them to write bad test cases. **- Dr. Eggert, probably**

+### Debugging Principles
+-   Don't guess! guessing doesn't scale to large program
+-   More systematic <br />
+    1. Stablize the failure (reproduce the bug)
+    2. Locate the failures cause/source
+    3. Fix the bug
+    > It is pretty common that the first two steps being most time-consuming

 ## Debugging Tools

 Some examples are **GDB**, the GNU debugger, and [**Valgrind**](#valgrind).